The Suburban Revitalisation Program was supported by the Office for Suburban Development.

-Focused on driving economic and social prosperity in Melbourne’s suburbs, the Suburban Revitalisation program includes multiple streams – Suburban Revitalisation Boards, the Living Local Fund, Neighbourhood Activity Centre Renewal Fund and targeted revitalisation investment, including 20-Minute Neighbourhood pilots.
+Focused on driving economic and social prosperity in Melbourne’s suburbs, the Suburban Revitalisation program included multiple streams – Suburban Revitalisation Boards, the Living Local Fund, Neighbourhood Activity Centre Renewal Fund and targeted revitalisation investment, including 20-Minute Neighbourhood pilots.

 Suburban Revitalisation Boards